MitocGroup/www/views/blog/posts/2015/08/deep-management-s-continuous-integration-with-travis-ci-and-coveralls.md

 ### Continuous Integration Implementation

-Our technology stack is fully on Javascript, so obviously we’ve started with official documentation page for [Javascript (with Node.js)](http://docs.travis-ci.com/user/languages/javascript-with-nodejs/).
-Unfortunately, it doesn’t cover all our needs, so we’ve expended our research and ended up following Valeri Karpov’s blog post: [Building Better npm Modules with Travis and Coveralls](https://strongloop.com/strongblog/npm-modules-travis-coveralls/).
+Our technology stack is fully on Javascript, so obviously we've started with official documentation page for [Javascript (with Node.js)](http://docs.travis-ci.com/user/languages/javascript-with-nodejs/).
+Unfortunately, it doesn't cover all our needs, so we've expended our research and ended up following Valeri Karpov's blog post: [Building Better npm Modules with Travis and Coveralls](https://strongloop.com/strongblog/npm-modules-travis-coveralls/).

 To get started with Travis CI for Node.js, just simply create .travis.yaml in the root of your GitHub project that looks like this: